Just start scrolling…

 • Even on the job

-Despite America’s endless supply of clean water, colonists kept this habit.
+Despite America’s endless supply of clean water colonists kept this habit.
 It was made worse by their penchant for toasting the health of everyone and everything all night long.
 The King, the Queen, the Mayor, the barkeep, his dog, that guy who just came in…

 Stockade, church or brewery?

-Almost every ship-load of colonists carried a brewer on-board.
+Almost every ship-load of colonists had a brewer on-board.
 One of the first buildings in every settlement was typically a brew house.
 In fact, once off the boat the first question was usually what to build first?
 Stockade, Church, or Brewery.

 BeerOur Secret Weapon